feyroozecode/alpha-brain-ai/README.md

 # AI Brain Kit

-**A replicable system for AI-assisted development that keeps full project context without re-analyzing the codebase every session.**
+**A replicable system for AI-assisted development inspired by Andrej Karpathy second brain with Obsidian that keeps full project context without re-analyzing the codebase every session.**

-Extracted from GMaintain SaaS — a multi-tenant CMMS (37 backend modules, ~2M tokens of source, 95 test suites / 1,534 tests) built primarily with AI agents by a single engineer.
+Extracted from Web SaaS — a multi-tenant Management System (37 backend modules, ~2M tokens of source, 95 test suites / 1,534 tests) built primarily with AI agents by a single engineer.
 On that project the compressed brain replaces ~500K tokens of cold-start codebase scanning with ~3–30K tokens of curated